IN-CORE/incore-docs/manual/source/quick_reference.md

     conda activate pyincoreEnv
     ```

-6. To install pyIncore, navigate to the directory you want to use for running Jupyter Notebooks and run the following command:
+6. To install pyIncore, navigate to the directory you want to use for running Jupyter Notebooks and run the following command.
+This will install both, **pyIncore-viz** and **pyIncore** as a dependency.
     ```
-    conda install -c in-core pyincore
+    conda install -c in-core pyincore-viz
     ```

 7. Install Jupyter Notebook.
 Jupyter Notebook is already installed with Anaconda distribution; it has to be installed separately in your virtual environment on Miniconda: